 As a supplement, lion’s mane is known for its antioxidant and anti-inflammatory health benefits.
 Especially when it comes to internal inflammation in the joints, muscles, or nerves, lion’s mane offers better outcomes than even some prescription medicines.

 On top of that, lion’s mane, aka the “brain mushroom”, is known to support nervous system health in several ways, promoting memory function, sharper focus, and lower risks of migraines and tumors, among other benefits As a bonus, lion’s mane also contains plenty of important nutrients and minerals, ranging from niacin to riboflavin, zinc, potassium, and others!

 Benefits of Cordyceps

-A favorite among athletes, the cordyceps has long been known for its potential in increasing physical performance.
-By funneling more oxygen to the blood (and thus to the muscles), cordyceps improve our physical stamina and allows us to concentrate on hard physical tasks more efficiently.
+A favorite among athletes, cordyceps has long been known for its effects on physical performance.
+By funneling more oxygen to the blood (and the muscles), cordyceps improve our physical stamina and allows us to concentrate on hard physical tasks more efficiently.